Trump agrees with recommendation to pardon Scooter Libby

-President Trump has been advised to approve the pardon I. Lewis "Scooter" Libby, and he agrees with the recommendation, CBS News' Major Garrett reports.
-Libby, who was Vice President Dick Cheney's chief of staff, was convicted of perjury in relation to the 2003 leak of CIA agent Valerie Plame's identity.
+President Trump has been advised to approve the pardon I. Lewis "Scooter" Libby.
+CBS News' Major Garrett reports Trump agrees with the recommendation.
+Libby was former Vice President Dick Cheney's chief of staff who was convicted of perjury in relation to the 2003 leak of CIA agent Valerie Plame's identity.

 Although former President George W. Bush commuted Libby's sentence in 2008, and Libby was spared jail time, the conviction remained on his record, and he had to pay a substantial fine.
 His case became a cause celebre for many conservatives who feel he was unfairly targeted by the special prosecutor, Patrick Fitzgerald.
 In 2010, Mr. Bush said Cheney was angry at his decision not to pardon Libby.